-The main rail route between Sapporo and Eastern Hokkaido, the limited express train passes through the forested mountains and land of sprawling fields.
+The main rail route between Sapporo and Eastern Hokkaido on the JR Sekisho and Nemuro lines, the limited express train passes through the forested mountains and land of sprawling fields.
 You can easily get off the train for relax, outdoors or wine tasting.

 DURATION: Limited express 4 hours